Today is 2-22-22 ... and a Tuesday. Here's how to celebrate the rare date

 Sacramento, Calif., is holding what it calls its "biggest, once-in-a-lifetime collective wedding event" at the State Capitol, in which 222 couples will tie the knot in a ceremony concluding at 2:22 p.m. local time.

-In Las Vegas — where county officials just issued its 5 millionth wedding license — wedding chapels are reporting limited availability for services due to heightened demand.
+In Las Vegas — where Clark County officials just issued the county's 5 millionth wedding license — wedding chapels are reporting limited availability for services due to heightened demand.
 Officials say Feb.
-22 is likely to be Nevada's busiest wedding day in recent history, especially considering the drop in demand during the pandemic.
+22 is likely to be Nevada's busiest wedding day in recent history, especially considering the drop in demand during the coronavirus pandemic.

-In fact, the Clark County Marriage License Bureau decided to keep its temporary popup facility at the Harry Reid International Airport (which is traditionally available for travelers coming to get married around Valentine's Day) open through Feb.
+In fact, the Clark County Marriage License Bureau decided to keep its temporary pop-up facility at Harry Reid International Airport (which is traditionally available for travelers coming to get married around Valentine's Day) open through Feb.
 22 to accommodate the surge.

-And for East Coast couples looking for something a little lower key: Kindred Spirits Weddings, a justice of the peace service, is offering $22 deals for anyone eloping in the Seacoast, N.H., region today.
+And for East Coast couples looking for something a little lower key, Kindred Spirits Weddings, a justice of the peace service, is offering $22 deals for anyone eloping in the Seacoast, N.H., region on 2-22-22.

 Hotels and airlines are offering limited-time discounts

-Hotels and airlines are capitalizing on the rare date, offering limited discounts for people who book travel plans today.
+Hotels and airlines are capitalizing on the rare date, offering limited-time discounts for people who book travel plans on 2-22-22.

-Among them: The Great Wolf Lodge family of resorts is offering rates as low as $222 for a two-night stay in a standard suite booked today for any date before May 26.
-And Atlantis Paradise Islands Bahamas is offering a 22% discount, starting at $222, for guests booking a Caribbean getaway in the next two days.
+Among them: The Great Wolf Lodge family of resorts is offering rates as low as $222 for a two-night stay in a standard suite booked on 2-22-22 for any date before May 26.
+And for two days, Feb.
+22 and 23, the Atlantis Paradise Island resort in the Bahamas is offering a 22% discount, starting at $222, for guests booking a Caribbean getaway.

 Australia's low-cost carrier Jetstar is slashing fares on 22,000 tickets to just $22 one way for certain travel dates in October and November.
-And United Airlines is offering discounts to United MileagePlus members who book flights today on any of its 22 nonstop routes between the U.S. and London from March 1 to Nov.
-15. The flights are just 22,000 miles each way plus taxes, according to The Points Guy.
+And United Airlines is offering discounts to United MileagePlus members who book award flights on 2-22-22 for any of its 22 nonstop routes between the U.S. and London from March 1 to Nov.
+15. The flights cost 22,000 miles each way plus taxes, according to The Points Guy.

 Fast-food chains and delivery apps are also getting in on the deals

-For example, Burger King is giving rewards members 22% of purchases of $2 or more through the end of the week, while participating Krispy Kreme stores are giving customers a dozen glazed donuts for $2 when they order any dozen donuts or a 16-count of minis.
+For example, Burger King is giving rewards members 22% off purchases of $2 or more through the end of the week, while participating Krispy Kreme stores are giving customers a dozen glazed doughnuts for $2 when they order any dozen doughnuts or a 16-count of minis.

 Chili's and Ruby Tuesday are offering discounted margaritas for restaurant diners.
 Those who favor takeout can get 22% off their Grubub delivery today.